LukeLabrie/msrDynamics/docs/index.rst

 ``msrDynamics`` essentially provides tools to construct symbolic expressions representing a system of this form, which are then passed to `JiTCDDE <https://github.com/neurophysik/jitcdde>`_ as the backend solver. ``JiTCDDE`` integrates adaptively using a Bogacki-Shampine pair.
-The state and derivative of the system or stored at each integration step, which allows for past states to be evaluated using piece-wise cubic hermite inteprolation.
+The state and derivative of the system or stored at each integration step, which allows for past states to be evaluated using piece-wise cubic hermite interpolation.
 This is the DDE integration method proposed by Shampine and Thompson [ST01]_.

 Modeling Approach